15 Signs of a Clingy Partner

 13. They always tag along, even when they’re not supposed to

 Wanting to spend time with your partner constantly is only natural when you’re in a relationship.
-However, one of the most apparent signs of clingy behavior is when they always want to tag along to where you go, even when they’re not supposed to.
+However, one of the most apparent signs of a clingy partner is when they always want to tag along to where you go, even when they’re not supposed to.

 They will often insist on going with you to events, outings, and even just errands.
 Sometimes, they might even attend gatherings with you even when they don’t have an invite.